-Now that it's September, it's time to trade ethereal rosés for full-bodied reds.
+Now that the air is pretty crisp, it's time to trade ethereal rosés for full-bodied reds.
 While summer calls for refreshing, fruity wines, fall requires savory wines that pair well with hearty autumn foods.
 Although pinot noir and cabernet sauvignon are great options for stocking a fall-friendly bar cart, we're making a case for expanding your palette beyond these seasonal staples.

-For inspired fall wine recommendations, we reached out to master sommelier Chuck Furuya, and he did not disappoint.
-From an earthy dolcetto to a cherry garnacha to a bold rosé, the master sommelier spilled his must-sip seasonal wines.
-Consider the following list your cheat sheet for decoding the most intimidating aisle in the grocery store—just in time for fall dinner parties (and Thanksgiving).
+We reached out to master sommelier Chuck Furuya for inspired fall wine recommendations, and he did not disappoint.
+From an earthy dolcetto to a cherry Garnacha to a bold rosé, the wine expert spilled his must-sip seasonal reds.
+Consider the following list your cheat sheet for decoding the most intimidating aisle in the grocery store—just in time for fall dinner parties.

-Ahead are five sommelier-approved fall wines that will carry you through the season.
+Ahead are our favorite five fall sips that will carry you through the season.

 Although often overshadowed by pinot noir and cabernet sauvignon, Furuya believes syrah belongs on your fall wine list.
-"It has the masculinity, the darkness, and the bravado of cabernet sauvignon, but it can have the texture of pinot noir," says Furuya.
-"Well-grown grenache or syrah can create a step ladder that lies between pinot noir and cabernet sauvignon," he elaborates.
+"It has the boldness, darkness, and bravado of cabernet sauvignon, but it can have the texture of pinot noir," Furuya says.
+"Well-grown grenache or syrah can create a step ladder that lies between pinot noir and cabernet sauvignon."

 Known for its juicy fruit, structure, and bitterness, this wine pairs well with earthy, high-acid foods like roasted peppers, mushrooms, and eggplant, making it an ideal choice for an Italian- or Mediterranean-inspired meal, according to Furuya.

 That's right—you don't have to give up rosé when the temperature starts to drop.
-"Think about the Thanksgiving feast for a second," muses Furuya.
-"There's the roast turkey, there are the fixings, there's the stuffing, all this rich savory food—then there's the cranberry sauce," Furuya continues.
+"Think about a holiday feast for a second," Furuya muses.
+"There's the roast turkey, there are the fixings, there's the stuffing, all this rich savory food—then there's the cranberry sauce," he continues.
 "You eat the cranberry, so it refreshes your palate so you can go back to eating all that rich, savory food.
-Masculine-style rosés can interact with Thanksgiving food just as the cranberry does," Furuya points out.
+Rosés can interact with deacdent food just as the cranberry does.

 The sommelier endorsement: "This is a delicious rosé.
-To me, it's one of the best rosés out of California by far," says Furuya.
-"For the summertime, I would have recommended a lighter, more ethereal option, but you need a rosé that has more substance for fall."
+To me, it's one of the best rosés out of California by far," Furuya admits.
+"For the summertime, I would have recommended a lighter option, but you need a rosé that has more substance for fall."

-Zinfandel is a great wine to pick up from a local shop over the coming months, according to Furuya.
+According to Furuya, zinfandel is a great wine to pick up from a local shop over the coming months.
 Boasting flavors of blackberry jam, baking spices, and sweet tobacco, it's an ideal wine for sipping next to a roaring fire on a chilly fall day.
+Sold.

-Grenache-based red wines, best known for their cherry nuances, can be a great choice for the fall season, however Furuya suggests finding a bottle that provides something a bit more than strong black fruit notes.
-"The issue with grenache is that it's typically all about cherry-like fruit—ripe and forward," explains Furuya.
+Grenache-based red wines, best known for their cherry nuances, can be a great choice for the fall season.
+However, Furuya suggests finding a bottle that provides something a bit more than strong black fruit notes.
+"The issue with grenache is that it's typically all about cherry-like fruit—ripe and forward," he explains.
 "In the beginning, it can be wonderfully delicious, but after the third or fourth sip, I want something more."
-Luckily, Furuya has a great bottle recommendation that showcases grenache in its finest form.
+Luckily, Furuya has an excellent bottle recommendation that showcases grenache in its finest form.

-The sommelier endorsement: "The Sucette rendition is so savory and warm and delicious," says Furuya.
+The sommelier endorsement: "The Sucette rendition is so savory and warm and delicious," Furuya notes.
 "This wine is hard to find because the production is so small, but if people want to taste what grenache is capable of, this is the one I'm recommending."